symfony/symfony-docs/security/custom_authenticator.rst

 Symfony comes with :ref:`many authenticators <security-authenticators>` and third party bundles also implement more complex cases like JWT and oAuth 2.0.
-However, sometimes you need to implement a custom authentication mechanism that doesn't exists yet or you need to customize one.
+However, sometimes you need to implement a custom authentication mechanism that doesn't exist yet or you need to customize one.
 In such cases, you must create and use your own authenticator.

 Authenticators should implement the